fideloper/TrustedProxy/readme.md

 New features include:

 1. TrustedProxies are now set as an HTTP Middleware (which makes more logical sense than a ServiceProvider.
 If you're unsure what that means, remember to "Just Trust Fideloper™").
 2. You can now set the trusted header names.
 This is useful for proxies that don't use the usual `X-Forwarded-*` headers.
-See [issue #7](https://github.com/fideloper/TrustedProxy/issues/7) for an example of that with Amazon's ELB.
+See [issue #9](https://github.com/fideloper/TrustedProxy/issues/9) and [issue #7](https://github.com/fideloper/TrustedProxy/issues/7) for an example of that with Amazon's ELB.

 To use this along with Laravel 5, run the following from your Laravel 5 project directory: